 You can keep it simple and play checkers.

-And not pay for the sex coach.
+And not paid for the sex coach.

-So CNN wants to interview that person.
+All right, so CNN wants to interview that person.

 Then they're interviewing.